-- Puppet - 4.0 or later
+Puppet - 5.5 or later

-- Domain Name System (DNS) - BIND 9
+Domain Name System (DNS) - BIND 9

-- Dynamic Host Configuration Protocol (DHCP) - Internet Systems Consortium (ISC) DHCP
+Dynamic Host Configuration Protocol (DHCP) - Internet Systems Consortium (ISC) DHCP

-- Yellowdog Updater, Modified (YUM)
+The Yellowdog Updater, Modified (YUM) package manager

-- Auditd (Basic knowledge of how the daemon works)
+Auditd, Basic knowledge of how the daemon works

-- Advanced Intrusion Detection Environment (AIDE) (Basic knowledge of the rules)
+Advanced Intrusion Detection Environment (AIDE), basic knowledge of the rules

 Knowledge of scripting and Ruby programming will also help to further customize a SIMP install but is not required for routine use.

-- 2. Changelog
+- 2. Changelogs